 A bench scraper, which is also called a pastry scraper or dough scraper, is used in working with pastry, bread, and other doughs, It is a flat, rectangular piece of metal or plastic, often with a handle on the top.
 You may also see it called a bench knife, board scraper, dough cutter, or pastry scraper.

-How a Bench Scraper is Used
+How a Bench Scraper Is Used

-True to its name, a bench scraper is used to scrape off dough that’s stuck to a work surface.
+True to its name, a bench scraper is used to scrape off the dough that’s stuck to a work surface.
 It also is handy to use to cut the dough into portions with its edge.